 If you want something more wide-ranging than psychological testing, we can provide a comprehensive psychological evaluation.
 A comprehensive psychological assessment is a thorough assessment that aims to gather detailed information about your psychological functioning, emotional well-being, Intelligence Quotient (IQ), and overall mental health.
 The full psych evaluation typically involves a combination of standardized tests, clinical interviews, observation, and sometimes collaboration with other professionals or sources (such as teachers or family members).

 We provide comprehensive psychological assessments as a core part of our services.
 Your evaluation will be uniquely pulled together depending on your goals for testing and the questions you want answered, but here is a general overview to give you an idea of the process.
 Contact us anytime for more information.
-We can often start with a short mental wellness test to determine if a comprehensive battery of tests is warranted.
+We can often start with a short mental wellness test or psychological screening test to determine if a comprehensive battery of tests is warranted.

 Comprehensive Psychological Evaluation Components